 After searching through California and the Northwest throughout , the two settled on Oregon’s Willamette Valley as the site for their foray into the world of winegrowing and winemaking in 1994.
 After a year of looking around for vineyard sites, eventually the two found a 72 acre patch of orchard land on a round hunchback of a hill above the town of Gaston.

-Patton Valley doesn't quite qualify for garagiste status, since they've moved out of the garage, but for all intents and purposes, this is that sort of operation, and wonderful to behold.
+Patton Valley doesn’t quite qualify for garagiste status, since they’ve moved out of the garage into their little sheet metal outbuilding, but for all intents and purposes, this is that sort of operation, and wonderful to behold.
 Wines such as theirs are a pleasure to drink as much for the knowledge that they are the creations of just a few dedicated folks as much as for their flavors, when they are good.
+And the wines of Patton Valley Vineyard are good — excellent, in fact.
+They are one of my benchmarks for Willamette Valley Pinot Noir, and are definitely worth seeking out.